MooseThuraya/TestingDebuggingTeamProject/README.md

 ### Project goals

-Implement full testing environment for the game in C#, including, but not limited to
+Implement full testing environment for the game in Java, including, but not limited to

 1. Regression and Unit Testing
 2. Mutant